 The protection of natural resources, CO2 emissions, climate change and its effects, and demographic changes, are increasingly important topics in the local and international context.
-This degree course covers the national and global challenges of today and of the future, and includes a high level of interdisciplinary collaboration.
-The course of study is a merging of classical engineering with natural sciences.

-Environmental engineering deals with engineering solutions for environmentally relevant challenges of our future.
-This course will provide students with the ability to use problem solving approaches for dealing with ecological and technical challenges, in order to creatively arrive at a situation of resource sustainability.

-The course is a challenging, technically-oriented programme that offers students a broad range of fields of application.
-Environmental engineers can be active in the planning, construction and operation of environmentally technological facilities, in research and teaching, in environmental organisations, in administration, and in consultancy businesses of their own.
+The programme merges classical engineering with natural sciences.
+Environmental Engineering Sciences and Sustainable Technologies deal with engineering solutions for environmentally relevant challenges of our future.
+This course provides learners with the ability to use problem-solving approaches for dealing with ecological and technical challenges, in order to creatively arrive at a situation of resource sustainability.
+The course is a challenging, technically-oriented programme that offers learners a broad range of fields of application.
+Graduates can be active in the planning, construction and operation of environmental technological facilities, in research and teaching, environmental organisations, administration, and consultancy businesses of their own.